 Also consider your lifestyle.
 Forty-nine percent of millennials spend more on eating out than on saving for retirement, according to a LendEDU study.

 Some cards, such as the Capital One SavorOne Cash Rewards Credit Card, offer as much as 3 percent cash back on restaurants.
 The card charges no annual fee and only requires good-to-excellent credit to get approved.

-Another option, especially if you’re still building credit, is the Discover it® Student Cash Back, which offers 5 percent cash back on rotating quarterly bonus categories – including restaurants and groceries – on up to $1,500 per quarter.
-This card, however, requires you to enroll in the bonus category every quarter..
+Another option, especially if you’re still building credit, is the Discover it® Student Cash Back, which offers 5 percent cash back on rotating quarterly bonus categories – including restaurants and groceries – on up to $1,500 per quarter, then 1 percent.
+This card, however, requires you to enroll in the bonus category every quarter.

 In your 30s

 In your 30s, you may be preparing for important life milestones such as marriage, raising a family and saving for a house.

 Cash back cards may be helpful since you can save on everyday expenses while socking away funds for a down payment on a home or some other type of financial goal.
 Several cash back cards offer 1-1.5 percent back on all purchases, but some provide extra savings on certain types of spending.